Vyral/base-template/_posts/2018-05-23-top-10-expensive-mistakes-that-youre-making-with-your-home.md

 **3. Using the wrong air filter size.** Using the wrong filter (or a dirty one) can increase your power bill and cause expensive problems for your furnace down the road.
 Use the correct filters for your system and set up a reminder to change them after the recommended amount of time.

 **4. Customizing your thermostat temperature.** This is a big one.
 A lot of people like to leave the heat or the a/c on all day, even when they aren’t home.
 If you invest in a customizable thermostat, you can program your systems to conserve energy.
-Then when you get home, you can program it to you rideal temperature.
+Then when you get home, you can program it to your ideal temperature.

 **5. Not adjusting your air vents properly.** Is one room hot while the others are cold?
 A lot of times, homeowners will crank up the A/C to combat the hot temperatures in one area.
 Instead, you can just adjust the vents to direct the flow of air evenly throughout the home.